begedin/talk-slides/slides/vue_3_en.md

 - we are auditing our codebase as a side-effect
   - finding unused code
   - adding missing documentation (we were a startup)

+Note:

+The effect of all this is that with every component converted, we will benefit in some way.

+Type safety will be marginally better, for example, by shifting to pinia.

+Code will get smaller, due to less boilerplate, easier deduplicating and just by finding unused code, since this actually is an audit to.

+And documentation will get better, because we are no longer a startup and we now ask for documentation in our code reviews.

 ---